mrwan-tarek/Automated_Deployment_Pipeline_with_Jenkins_terraform_ansible_K8s/README.md

 - **Customization**: You can modify the Jenkinsfile to include additional stages (e.g., integration tests, security scans, etc.) or further customize the deployment process.

----

-### License

-Distributed under the MIT License.
-See `LICENSE` for more information.